orsonteodoro/oiledmachine-overlay/README.md

 *games-misc/libmaker - This is the Library editor for ENIGMA and GameMaker.
 It was written in Java.
 More information can be found at https://enigma-dev.org/docs/Wiki/Library_Maker.

 *games-engines/urho3d - Another game engine.
-Emscripten/android support is incomplete.
+Android support is incomplete.
 Raspberry PI is untested.
 It is a split ebuild meaning that it many of the internal dependencies are now ebuilds like the Gentoo way.
 Most of the demos work as expected.
 There may be quirks.
 If you see any that bother you, then use the internal dependency instead.
 Enable box2d for 2d-physics.
 Enable bullet for 3d-physics.
 Enable recast for 3D pathfinding.

+*games-engines/urho3d-web - This is the emscripten compiled ebuild.
+It still requires urho3d for the include headers.

 *dev-lua/tolua++ - Lua-C++ bindings generator more improved than tolua.
 I recommend the urho3d use flag to enable some bugfixes.
 This one is used by urho3d.